 Finding solutions to problems together and achieving a better result faster generate satisfaction.
 It reinforces the belief that there is a collective accomplishment in work done, and that we are not isolated people who have to solve problems on our own.

 It may seem secondary to mention this point.
 Still, several studies have also shown that developing with several people increases the focus of the participants and reduces the risks of distraction.
 The idea is quite simple: alone, one may tend to be more easily disturbed by notification, an email, to switch tabs, in short to leave his IDE for other subjects.
 With several people, there seems to be an effect where people, eager not to disturb the Pair/Mob Programming session, will let themselves be less distracted and stay more focused on the current ask.
 This finally mitigates the effect of “Context Switching”, which in turn can waste time.

-This also raises the importance of setting time limits in the sessions, to allow each person to have time for themselves and to decompress!
+This also raises the importance of setting time limits in the sessions, allowing each person to have time for themselves and decompressing!

 This is a sensitive subject when you talk to people who are rather reluctant to implement Pair/Mob Programming.
 They think the project will cost more money because it will take longer to deliver features.

 In software development, productivity is a tricky concept.
 Can it be measured in terms of time to complete a task?
 Not only.
 Because at the end of the day, isn’t our goal to produce code that works from a functional point of view, is sustainable and above all tested?
 In which case, wouldn’t productivity amount to measuring the time to finish the task, the time it will take later for another person to understand and rework the code, the time it will take to fix any bugs that may have occurred in the code, etc.?